Long Jetty

 3. Browse unique boutiques and vintage treasures

 Shopping at Long Jetty is a dream for fans of vintage and coastal style.
 Start at the stunning A-framed building housing Shadow Bang Apothecary and Supply, who sell boutique clothing, rugs, jewellery, organic tea, essential oils and natural wellbeing products plus a pick-your-own dry flower bar.
-Move on to Sadie Lou, a small boutique featuring beautiful daywear characteristic of the seaside, and dress your babes in style with a visit to Tiny Folk Co.
+Move on to Sadie Lou, a small boutique featuring beautiful daywear characteristic of the seaside.
 Don’t miss the local vintage gems at Tiki La La for stylish retro fashion and furniture, Sound Exchange for vinyl, and Webster's Vintage just around the corner.
 Nearby you will find boutique wine and craft beer store Upstairs Wines, where they have the quirkiest labels from small batch winemaking - the friendly team give excellent recommendations.
 Next pop into Plain Janes, run by sisters Amelia and April, who sell popular labels like Nude Lucy, Assembly Label and Levis alongside their curated collection of shades, flowers and ceramics.

 Image with caption